 Investments are recorded at fair value.
 Investment income, including gains and losses on investments, is recorded as increases or decreases in net assets without donor restrictions unless its use is limited by donor-imposed restrictions or law.
-Investments are valued by using the net asset value (NAV) per share (or its equivalent), as a practical expedient.

 The Foundation's investments are exposed to various risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investments, it is reasonably possible that those changes in the values of investments will occur in the near term and that such changes could be material to the amounts reported in the statements of financial position.